Homological $k$-systole in $n$-manifolds with positive intermediate curvature: Introduction

-with equality if and only if $M$ is isometrically covered by $\mathbb{S}^{n-1}\times \mathbb{R}$.
-Here This result holds in all dimensions under a \textit{Generic regularity hypothesis}.
-A crucial fact worth of mentioning is that under a positive biRic curvature assumption, the stable minimal hypersurface inherits a positive Ricci lower bound in the spectral sense.
-This allows one to estimate the area of minimizer via the Antonelli-Xu's comparison theorem \cite{antonelli-xu}, which is a generalization of classical Bishop-Gromov volume comparison theorem.
+This result holds in all dimensions under a generic regularity hypothesis.
+A crucial fact worth mentioning is that under a positive biRic curvature assumption, a stable minimal hypersurface inherits a positive spectral Ricci lower bound.
+This allows one to estimate the area of the minimizer via Antonelli-Xu's comparison theorem \cite{antonelli-xu}, which is a generalization of the classical Bishop-Gromov volume comparison theorem.

-The goal of this paper is to investigate systolic inequalities of other indices, specifically when $k=n-2.$ We first recall the notion of \textit{triRic curvature}, which is a special case of the $C_m$-curvatures introduced by Brendle-Hirsch-Johne \cite{brendlegeroch'sconjecture}.
-This concept has also played an important rule in the study of stable minimal hypersurfaces in $5$-dimensional Riemannian manifolds by the second author and Yan \cite{hongyan24}. \begin{definition} Let $(M^{n},g)$, $n\geq 4$, be a Riemannian manifold.
-Given a local orthonormal basis $\{e_i\}_{i=1}^{n}$ of $T_pM$ and $\gamma>0$, we define \textit{$\gamma$-triRic curvature} in the direction $(e_i,e_j,e_l)$ as